jrspatel/MailMind/README.md

 ## Improvements actively pursuing
 - Measuring the accuracy of cypher generation by the model.
 - Prompt Evaluation.
+- Visualizing the email relations [neo4j map], probably use image models to     visualize the aspects like count of mails per day, with specific person , marketed mails
 - Date issues with both the generations.

+- caching prompt responses for future use.
 - Exploring the integration of scraping techniques to retrieve email data after API fetching, with a focus on preventing any data loss.